-Artificial intelligence (AI) and diversity, equity, and inclusion (DEI) are pillars of the modern workplace.
+AI and DEI are pillars of the modern workplace.
 It’s hard to ignore their collective impact on organizational goals and culture.
-AI unlocks new levels of productivity, while DEI boosts team performance by keeping employees satisfied.
+AI (Artificial intelligence) unlocks new levels of productivity.
+While DEI (diversity, equity, and inclusion) boosts team performance by keeping employees satisfied.

-And since AI and DEI are always works-in-progress, we’ll look at some pitfalls to avoid.
+And since AI and DEI are always works-in-progress, we’ll also look at some pitfalls to avoid.

 A Brief History of AI

-The earliest mentions of AI go back to the 1940s, a time that saw scientific interest in cybernetics technology, which unified mathematical theory, electronics, and automation.
+The earliest mentions of AI go back to the 1940s.
+It was a time that saw scientific interest in cybernetics technology, which unified mathematical theory, electronics, and automation.
 But, it was not until the 1960s that American computer scientists John McCarthy and Marvin Minsky formally founded the AI discipline in its modern form.

 Advanced AI solutions like Shaip help companies achieve data diversity via a systematic approach that includes: